Uncle Tom's Cabin: Contemporary reaction in United States and around the world

 Stowe responded to criticism by writing A Key to Uncle Tom's Cabin (1853), documenting the veracity of her novel's depiction of slavery.

-Uncle Tom's Cabin had an "incalculable" impact on the 19th-century world and captured the imagination of many Americans.
-In a likely apocryphal story that alludes to the novel's impact, when Abraham Lincoln met Stowe in 1862 he supposedly commented, "So this is the little lady who started this great war."
+Uncle Tom's Cabin had an "incalculable" influence on the 19th-century world and captured the imagination of many Americans.
+In a likely apocryphal story that alludes to the novel's influence, when Abraham Lincoln met Stowe in 1862 he supposedly commented, "So this is the little lady who started this great war."
 Historians are undecided if Lincoln actually said this line, and in a letter that Stowe wrote to her husband a few hours after meeting with Lincoln no mention of this comment was made.
 Many writers have also credited the novel with focusing Northern anger at the injustices of slavery and the Fugitive Slave Law and helping to fuel the abolitionist movement.
 Union general and politician James Baird Weaver said that the book convinced him to become active in the abolitionist movement.

-Frederick Douglass was "convinced both of the social uses of the novel and of Stowe's humanitarianism" and heavily promoted the novel in his newspaper during the book's initial release.
+Frederick Douglass was "convinced both of the social uses of the novel and of Stowe's humanitarianism" and heavily promoted the novel in his newspaper, Frederick Douglass' Paper, during the book's initial release.
 Though Douglass said Uncle Tom's Cabin was "a work of marvelous depth and power," he also published criticism of the novel, most prominently by Martin Delany.
-In a series of letters in the paper, Delany accused Stowe of "borrowing (and thus profiting) from the work of black writers to compose her novel" and chastised Stowe for her "apparent support of black colonization to Africa."
+In a series of letters in the newspaper, Delany accused Stowe of "borrowing (and thus profiting) from the work of black writers to compose her novel" and chastised Stowe for her "apparent support of black colonization to Africa."
 Delany was "one of the most out-spoken black critics" of Uncle Tom's Cabin at the time and later wrote Blake; or the Huts of America, a novel where an African American "chooses violent rebellion over Tom's resignation."